mojaloop/documentation/deployment-guide/upgrade-strategy-guide.md

 3. Create Migration process to sync and transform data into target deployed Backend datastore dependencies from Green to Blue
 4. Schedule cut-over window
 5. Execute cut-over during window
-   1. Set current Backend datastore dependencies to read-only (where possible)
+   1. Set current Green Backend datastore dependencies to read-only (where possible)
-   2. Drain any remaining connections on Green
+   2. Drain any remaining connections from Green
    3. Ensure Migration process is fully in-sync from Green to Blue
    4. Execute sanity tests on the Blue Target deployment environment
    5. Cut-over API Gateway (or upgrade target Ingress rules) to from Green Current to Blue Target deployment environment